yusufozturk/panther/docs/gitbook/enterprise/snowflake.md

 ```
 Then click the `Save` button.

-If using a pre-packaged deployment then pdate the `SecretsManagerARN` attribute with the ARN of the secret in
+If using a pre-packaged deployment then update the `SecretsManagerARN` attribute with the ARN of the secret in
 the CloudFormation template inputs or in the `panther_config.yml` file if deploying from source.

 Next deploy Panther.
 If using a pre-packaged deployment use CloudFormation, if from source doing `mage deploy`